Careers

 There are many ways to search for jobs.
 The UK Government has a “Find a job” service where you can search for different types of job in different areas of the country.

-Here are some local recruitment companies:
+Here are some local recruitment websites:

 It’s worth setting up a profile on LinkedIn, and use your network to look for connections and jobs.